jojomickymack/reverie001/src/ratpack/public/blog_data/cmake_mingw/cmake_mingw.md

 Make sure to add the 'bin' directory to your system PATH.
 After doing that, you'll have gcc and g++ on the command line, as well as the mingw version of 'make', which can be run with the special 'mingw32-make' command.
 You'll find it isn't really the same as the real 'make', but it can do a lot.

 MSYS is a terminal emulator which used to come with MinGW, but it doesn't anymore.
 You may recognize it from 'Git Bash' - it's the same terminal.
-MSYS2 can be downloaded from [here](http://www.msys2.org/), and it includes MinGW.
+MSYS2 can be downloaded from [here](http://www.msys2.org/), and it includes the package manager 'pacman' which can be used to install tools, like mingw, into the shell environment.
+In order to get a working c/cpp compiler toolchain set up in MSYS2, run 'pacman -Syu', restart the shell, run it again (?), then run 'pacman -S mingw-w64-x86_64-gcc'.
+After it downloads some packages, you should have gcc and g++ available on the shell, type 'gcc --version' and 'g++ --version' to verify it.

 I'm tempted to assume that you could just use the included compiler for everything, but I haven't really tried that and can't confirm that it works exactly the same, but I have compiled many libraries with it.

 If you install MSYS264, keep in mind that both 32 bit and 64 bit MinGW compilers are included and there's a separate shell executable to use either one - so if you are trying to build something intended for the 64 bit compiler you'll have to use the correct shell.